Thomas Noel Hill: Death

 Having succeeded Sir John Brown as commander of the cavalry depot at Maidstone in Kent, he died in office on 8 January 1832 aged 47 after a short illness.
 His body lay in state in the local barracks for a day before the funeral, the procession of which included lancers, dragoons of his old regiment, the 13th, a band playing the Dead March in Saul and a firing party numbering 150 men with rifles reversed.
-His brother Rowland acted as chief mourner while others in attendance included Lieutenant General James Kempt, Master-General of the Ordnance and Sir John Beresford the Commander-in-Chief, The Nore.
+His brother Rowland acted as chief mourner while others in attendance included Lieutenant-General James Kempt, the Master-General of the Ordnance and Sir John Beresford, the Commander-in-Chief, The Nore.

-His widow, Anna Maria Shore, Lady Hill, daughter of John Shore, 1st Baron Teignmouth, died at her residence in Hampton Court Palace, Middlesex, on 25February 1886.
+His widow, Anna Maria, Lady Hill (née Hon.
+Anna Maria Shore), the second daughter of John Shore, 1st Baron Teignmouth, died at her residence in Hampton Court Palace on 25 February 1886.